 This neighborhood hosts many important historical sites and government buildings.
 The imposing architecture offers a somewhat closed off atmosphere, but in general the area is very chic.

 This neighborhood is a shopper’s heaven and an important business district.
 Major department stores Printemps and Galeries Lafayette are within walking distance on Boulevard Haussmann, warranting a visit.
 Galeries Lafayette, especially, boasts a wide variety of options from fashion, to home goods, to gourmet foods.
 The area near the stunning Opera Garnier, home to the Paris Opera, seems most like New York, with large buildings spread out over overwhelming boulevards.
-The Boulevard Pigalle, especially near the Place de Clichy, is always busy with people, no matter what time of day or night.
-This area is convenient to reach many different parts of the city, as it is located at the crossroads of the 8th, 9th, 17th and 18th Arrondissements.

 The Eleventh is a vibrant, youthful residential neighborhood that has seen a lot of gentrification in the past few years, but has managed to retain its sense of community with many family-run shops.
 Formerly a purely working class enclave, the cheaper rents have attracted student and young professional residents, leading to the development of a strong nightlife scene centered around the area to the east of the Bastille (Rue de la Roquette) and Rue Oberkampf off the metro stop Parmentier.